mikel-k-khui/kata/fluent-calculator/README.md

 ### Installation

-1. Download zipped file or clone this private repo.
+1. Download zipped file or clone the kata's private repo.

+2. Navigate to the fluent-calculator folder `cd fluent-calculator`

-2. Install node dependencies: `npm install`.
+3. Install node dependencies: `npm install`.

-3. Run the jest test: `npm run test`.
+4. Run the jest test: `npm run test` from fluent-calculator folder or `npm run fluent-calculator-test` from root folder.

-   _Note: root file index.js does not contain any useful code_
+5. Run the console test: `node src/index.js` from fluent-calculator folder or `npm run fluent-calculator` from root folder.

 ## Testing